- Scientific name: Trachipterus arcticus

 - Description: Distinctive looking fish which has elongated, slender, bright silvery body which is free of scales and sometimes has a number of large black spots present.
 Dorsal fin is pink to reddish in colour runs the entire length of the body.
 Tail is very small and also pink/red in colour.
 No anal fins are present and pectoral fins are very small.
 Eyes are extremely large and the mouth can be extended outwards when feeding.

 The dealfish is an unusual species of fish which, although rare, is found around the UK on a sporadic basis.
-While the term ribbonfsh is sometimes used to describe this species this is technically incorrect as ribbonfish is the family which this species belongs to and there are ten separate species of ribbonfish found around the world.
+It is a member of the ribbonfish family, which included nine other species.
 However, the species featured on this page is the only one found in British waters on anything approaching a regular basis.

 Dealfish are a striking looking species due to their slender, laterally compressed body which is bright silver in colour and their reddish to pink dorsal fin.
-They are found predominantly in the northern and western areas of the Atlantic Ocean.
-Dealfish live in deep water far away from land masses, although they live in the middle of the water column at depths of around 200 – 500 metres and are do not live and feed on the seabed.
+They have a widespread distribution being found throughout the North Atlantic Ocean.
+In Europe this species is found from Greenland and Iceland to Scandinavia and in parts of the North Sea, but appears to be absent from the Mediterranean.
+Only found around the British Isles as a rare visitor.
+Also found in US and Canadian waters.
+Dealfish live in deep water far away from land masses.
+They have a pelagic existence, meaning they live and feed in the middle of the water column at depths of around 200 – 500 metres and are not found on the seabed.

 Life Cycle and Feeding

 Little is known of the life cycle and breeding patterns of the dealfish.
-They are thought to spend most of their life as a solitary fish, although dealfish have been known to gather together in large numbers from time to time.
+They are thought to spend most of their life as a solitary fish, although they have been known to gather together in large aggregations from time to time.
 However, it is unknown whether this is due to spawning, gathering to feed on an abundant food source or another as yet unknown phenomena.
-Although this species is a predator the mouth of the dealfish is toothless.
-It mostly feed on the small fish and squid which it finds in its mid-water environment.
+Despite having a toothless mouth the dealfish is a predator which actively hunts small fish and squid species.

 Dealfish are sometimes found washed up on beaches around the British Isles and elsewhere in the world.
 It is believed that dealfish which find themselves in shallow waters become confused and disoriented by being out of their deep water environment and then become caught up by the tide and wind and end up forced onto beaches.